 Below is the procedure for the annual Cash Proffer Survey:

-- In July, the survey is mailed to the chief administrative officer of every locality eligible to accept cash proffers with a population greater than 3,500.
+- In July, a link to an online survey is emailed to the chief administrative officer of every locality eligible to accept cash proffers with a population greater than 3,500.

 - The Commission issues its report in November.